Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ---
 title: 'Believe Support Services'
-description: Is a special home for for kids with dissablities that need 24/7 support.
-Their job is to help provide a wide variety of programs were designed to encourage individuals with complex needs build life skills, participate in recreational activities, and be part of social groups.
+description: Revamped the companies website by making a design language that feels welcoming and encourages people to join.
+As well as create a design system that assited future developers and designers.
 publishDate: 'Oct 25 2023'
 isFeatured: true
 tags: